Josep Portella

 Character rows location

-In Magia DNI the camera image is treated as a 2-dimensional matrix with values from 0 to 255 that represent each pixel’s luminosity, being 0 totally dark and 255 the maximum light value.
+In Magia DNI the camera image is treated as a 2-dimensional matrix with values from 0 to 255 that represent each pixel’s value, being 0 totally dark and 255 the maximum light value.
+Originally, the value was the luminosity, but now it’s the green color, and the 2 less significant bits are discarded.

 [Grayscale photo of the OCR data lines of a made up